 Storage space can be expressed in two different ways.

 Binary vs. Decimal Numbers

 We are dealing with decimal math system in our daily lives but never thought about it.
 The decimal system has ten digits (0-9) which can be used to express numerical values.
 Computers are based on binary numbers with just 0 and 1 with every electrical component they have.

-The binary system consist in strings of zeroes and ones to express the numerical values.
-For instance a digital number 4 would look like this in binary format: 00,01,10,11.
+The binary system consists of strings of zeroes and ones to express the numerical values.
+For instance, a digital number 4 would look like this in binary format: 00,01,10,11.
 The higher you go the more digits there will be added.

 Bits and Bytes

-A bit is the smallest increment storage used for computer.
-It’s like a bulb which can on and off represending 0 and 1 only.
+A bit is the smallest increment storage used for the computer.
+It’s like a bulb which can on and off representing 0 and 1 only.

 A byte is a string of eights bits and it’s the smallest unit to process data.
 That’s why storage space starts from bytes rather than bits.
 The largest decimal value we can show is 28 (2 x 2 x 2 x 2 x 2 x 2 x2 x2) or 256.